Generalized fast quasi-adiabatic population transfer for improved qubit readout, shuttling, and noise mitigation: Introduction

-In addition to controlling non-adiabatic errors, it is also important to consider errors due to dephasing and dissipation during a dynamical population transfer \cite{kayanuma1985stochastic, gefen1987zener, ao1991quantum, shimshoni1993dephasing,wubs2006gauging,saito2007dissipative,lacour2007uniform,nalbach2009landau,javanbakht2015dissipative,nalbach2014adiabatic,malla2017suppression,krzywda2020adiabatic}.
+In addition to controlling nonadiabatic errors, it is also important to consider errors due to dephasing and dissipation during a dynamical population transfer \cite{kayanuma1985stochastic, gefen1987zener, ao1991quantum, shimshoni1993dephasing,wubs2006gauging,saito2007dissipative,lacour2007uniform,nalbach2009landau,javanbakht2015dissipative,nalbach2014adiabatic,malla2017suppression,krzywda2020adiabatic}.
 This is especially true in the applications listed above related to measurement, where a common element is that dephasing is minimized at an operating point (e.g., for the `spin' or `parity' quantum number), but measurement-induced dephasing is maximized at the measurement point.
-Such a quantum system undergoing a population transfer will therefore be exposed to a dephasing process of varying severity and it is important to account for this dephasing in a complete study of the error budget.
+Such a quantum system undergoing a population transfer will therefore be exposed to a dephasing process of varying severity during the transfer and it is important to account for this dephasing in a complete study of the error budget.
 There have been many previous works that account for dephasing and dissipation in population transfer through an avoided crossing during a standard ($t$-linear) Landau-Zener sweep \cite{kayanuma1985stochastic, gefen1987zener, ao1991quantum, shimshoni1993dephasing,wubs2006gauging,saito2007dissipative,lacour2007uniform,nalbach2009landau,javanbakht2015dissipative,nalbach2014adiabatic,malla2017suppression,krzywda2020adiabatic}, but relatively few that account for the interplay of dephasing and dissipation in combination with a nontrivial pulse shape \cite{ban2014counter,blattmann2015qubit,guo2021efficient}.
-Here, we consider this interplay and show that notions from dynamical decoupling theory can be used to improve a dynamical population transfer when allowing for more general pulse shapes (designed to minimize non-adiabatic errors).
+Here, we consider this interplay and show that notions from dynamical decoupling theory can be used to improve a dynamical population transfer when allowing for more general pulse shapes (designed to minimize nonadiabatic errors).
+Our primary goal in this work will be to use these strategies to improve \emph{population}-transfer schemes.
+These schemes are sensitive to dephasing during the transfer, but they will generally not require phase coherence between energy eigenstates at the end of the transfer process, so the requirements may not be as strict as for coherent \emph{state} transfer.
+Population transfer is the typical process required for a qubit readout or for the preservation of ancilla qubits while shuttling.
+The ideas presented here can nevertheless also be used to improve coherent state transfer for a suitably modified fidelity metric that accounts for phase coherence at the final time.